Skip to content

 Message Lifecycle

-There are several stages of message processing by a contract, there are more of them, but we would focus on the most important ones:
+There are several stages of message processing by a contract.
+While there are more stages, we will focus on the most important ones:

 Receive Phase